 Technically, yes you can.
 However, the flavor will not be quite as good.
 Buy fresh herbs!
 The fresher the ingredients, the better the end result will be.

-Ingredient tips and substitutions for Prime Rib
+Ingredient tips and substitutions

 The full ingredient list is at the bottom of this post in the recipe card.

-- Prime Rib- I prefer to buy bone-in prime rib.
+- Prime Rib: I prefer to buy bone-in prime rib.
 Estimate about 1 pound per person.

-- Garlic- You will need minced garlic and whole garlic cloves for this recipe.
-The minced garlic can be fresh or jarred-not dried.
+- Garlic: You will need minced garlic and whole garlic cloves for this recipe.
+The minced garlic can be fresh or jarred, not dried.

-- Compound Butter- The recipe for the compound butter uses butter, fresh rosemary, fresh thyme, oregano, salt, and black pepper.
+- Compound Butter: The recipe for the compound butter uses butter, fresh rosemary, fresh thyme, oregano, salt, and black pepper.
 I highly recommend using fresh herbs instead of dried.

-Directions for making Prime Rib
+Directions for Making The Best Prime Rib Recipe Ever

-- Preheat the oven to 500 degrees Fahrenheit.
+- Preheat oven to 500 degrees Fahrenheit.

 - Make the compound butter.
 Click for the recipe.